railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_import.rst

 Stock
 -----

-The transit location are linked between themselves with a manual confirmation step.
+The transit locations are linked between themselves with a manual confirmation step.
 The internal stock move is validated at each port and customs arrival.
-Open ERP prepares all the linked moves automatically.
+OpenERP prepares all the linked moves automatically.

 .. index::